-(Jonah 1:9) And he said to them, "I am a Hebrew, and I fear the LORD, the God of heaven, who made the sea and the dry land."
+(Jonah 1:9) And he said unto them, I am an Hebrew; and I fear the LORD, the God of heaven, which hath made the sea and the dry land.

 These foreign sailors knew Hebrews.
 In the Old Testament, Hebrews contrasted themselves to foreigners.
 Jonah told them the true name of the true God: (LORD is a translation of Jehovah or Yahweh).
-The true God was totally different from their pagan gods, for the LORD is the

-God of heaven.
+The true God was totally different from their pagan gods, for the LORD is the God of heaven.
 He made the sea that was threatening them and the dry land that could save them from death, if they could only reach it.

-(Jonah 1:10) Then the men were exceedingly afraid and said to him, "What is this that you have done!"
-For the men knew that he was fleeing from the presence of the LORD, because he had told them.
+(Jonah 1:10) Then were the men exceedingly afraid, and said unto him, Why hast thou done this?
+For the men knew that he fled from the presence of the LORD, because he had told them.